SnowyMouse/invader/CONTRIBUTING.md

     - For example, if you want to create a fork of Invader that creates Open Sauce maps, you are free to do so provided you follow the terms of Invader's license, but you should not submit an issue or a pull request to add this functionality as it goes outside the scope of Invader.
 - Invader is cross-platform.
-Platform-specific code such as the Windows API should be avoided in favor of the C/C++ standard library when possible.
-If this is unavoidable, `#ifdefs` should be used, and functionality should stay the same on any platform.
+Direct usage of platform-specific code such as the Windows API or Linux kernel API should be avoided in favor of the C/C++ standard library when possible.
+If this is unavoidable, `#ifdefs` should be used so it only applies to that platform.
+    - This means that you should avoid using platform-specific types and functions like the Windows API's `DWORD` or `fopen_s` unless you are specifically using the Windows API for things.
+    - Usually the implementation of the C/C++ standard library will call these platform-specific functions for you, anyways.

 ## Issue guidelines
 Create your issue in the [issues](https://github.com/Kavawuvi/Invader/issues) page.